-^{} Social cohesion fund is calculated on total emoluments and has no maximum level
+Social cohesion fund is calculated on total emoluments and has no maximum level Restricted to the maximum level of emoluments as with the social insurance contributions

-As from 1 January 2019 the contributions of self-employed persons are 15,6% of their income (14,6% for 2014-2018).
-Thereafter, the rate will increase by 1% every five years until it reaches 19,6% as from 1 January 2039.
+As from 1 January 2024 the contributions of self-employed persons are 16,6% of their income (15,6% for 2019-2023).
+Thereafter, the rate will increase every five years until it reaches 20,4% as from 1 January 2039.
 The amount of the contributions is subject to a lower and a maximum limit, depending on the profession or trade of the Self-Employed Person.
 These limits are set on an annual basis.